Theatre Performance

 Faculty and Staff Biographies

-Eric Beeck (Set Designer) has a graduate degree from Ohio University and has been teaching as an adjunct professor in scenic design and technology at GCC for the past year and a half.
+Eric Beeck (Faculty Set Design Mentor) has a graduate degree from Ohio University and has been teaching as an adjunct professor in scenic design and technology at GCC for the past year and a half.
 His work has also been seen around the valley with Stray Cat Theatre Company, Nearly Naked Theater, Southwest Shakespeare Theatre, and Phoenix Theatre.
-Eric is an AriZoni Award winning set designer for Stray Cat’s production of John.
+Eric is an AriZoni Award-winning set designer for Stray Cat’s production of John.

-William Jones (Performing Arts Center Coordinator, Technical Director, Set Construction, Lighting Designer, Faculty Lighting Mentor, Faculty Props Mentor ) has been involved in building, acting, and facilitating theater in all its forms since the mid '90s.
+William Jones (Performing Arts Center Coordinator, Faculty Lighting Mentor, Faculty Props Mentor) has been involved in building, acting, and facilitating theater in all its forms since the mid-'90s.
 Previous credits include The Muckle Man (actor/set construction), The Blue Room (actor/set construction), and Happyslap (actor/set construction).
 He is looking forward to creating even more amazing, exciting, and dynamic theater with GCC.

-Asia Natschke (Stage Manager) is a former student of Glendale Community College Theatre Arts & Film Program and has returned to GCC as part of the Performing Arts Center Staff.
-In her time as a GCC student, Asia was nominated by KCACTF for her work as a Stage Manager for Barefoot in The Park and A Midsummer Night's Dream.
+Asia Natschke (Shop Assistant, Driver) is a student of Glendale Community College Theatre Arts & Film Program part of the Performing Arts Center Staff.
+In her time as a GCC student, Asia has been nominated by KCACTF for her work as a Stage Manager for Barefoot in The Park and A Midsummer Night's Dream.
 Ms. Natschke has also worked as a stage manager for local theater companies including Theater Works and Ghostlight.

 David Seitz (Director, Producer, Faculty Stage Management Mentor, Faculty Sound Mentor) is the Program Director for the GCC Theatre Arts & Film and the Musical Theatre Programs.
 With an MFA from the University of Southern California, Professor Seitz has taught for years in the K-12 system, his own acting school (Actors Academy), and Theatre & Film here at GCC since 1998.
 He has directed and operated summer performing arts camps through the Valley, as well as having worked in Hollywood and community theatre.
 David has been AriZoni nominated for Outstanding Production as a co-producer of Based on a Totally True Story and has been honored by the Kennedy Center American College Theatre Festival for his work on the Neil Simon comedy California Suite, the musical Working, the absurdist David Ives comedy All In The Timing, and the adaptation of Gerorge Orwell’s dystopian drama 1984.
 He is currently the KCACTF Region 8 SDC Student Directing Initiative Program Coordinator.